matthew-hennefarth/CPET/README.md

 you will have to compile from source (see below).

 ### Compile from source
-Clone this repository and the submodules using
+Download source code from latest [release](https://github.com/matthew-hennefarth/CPET/releases/download/v0.0.0/Full-CPET-Source.tar).
+Or, for latest (possible unstable), clone this repository and the submodules using

     git clone --recursive https://github.com/matthew-hennefarth/CPET.git